Burt Hooton: Coaching

 Hooton returned to the University of Texas to earn his degree in journalism and then began a career as a pitching coach.
 He first worked in the Dodgers organization in 1988 with the Class A Salem (Oregon) Dodgers.
-He moved up to the pitching coach of the Double-A San Antonio Missions from 1990–1994 and then in 1995–96 with the Triple-A Albuquerque Dukes.
-He returned to the University of Texas again, as the pitching coach from 1997–1999.
+He moved up to the pitching coach of the Double-A San Antonio Missions from 1990 to 1994 and then in 1995–96 with the Triple-A Albuquerque Dukes.
+He returned to the University of Texas again, as the pitching coach from 1997 to 1999.
 In 2000 started the season as the pitching coach at Double-A Round Rock, a Houston Astros affiliate, before being named pitching coach of the major league club midway through the season where he stayed until mid-season 2004 when manager Jimy Williams was fired.
 Nonetheless, one of the pitchers he coached, fellow Longhorn Roger Clemens, won the Cy Young Award that season.
 In 2005, he returned to Round Rock as pitching coach until 2010, when the team moved to Oklahoma City, where he worked in the same position through the end of the 2012 season.
 In 2013, he was hired as the pitching coach for the Fort Wayne TinCaps, the Class-A affiliate of the San Diego Padres.